Vivos Airway Health

 Are You Ready to Sleep Soundly through the Night?
 Meet with Our Expert Dentist

 Dr. Vincent Ip of Austin, TX, has dedicated much of his career to the study of sleep apnea.
-His expertise in these areas has earned him the prestigious title of Diplomate in the American Sleep and Breathing Academy.
+His expertise in these areas has earned him the prestigious title of Diplomate in the American Academy of Dental Sleep Medicine.
 Now, at Smile 360, every dental procedure he performs contributes to proper breathing, often improving the appearance of the patient's smile in the process.

 Dr. Ip is a Smile (Air)chitect™ who specializes in Smile Rejuv(air)nation™.